School curriculum and exams

 -

-Progress 8 and Attainment 8 what are they?
+Progress 8 and Attainment 8 explained

 Progress 8 aims to capture the progress a pupil makes from the end of primary school to the end of secondary school.
 It is a type of value added measure.
 Attainment 8 measures the achievement of a pupil across 8 qualifications.